aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 **STEP 0: Decide the number of clusters (K)**

-Upon initializing the model, we must pre-decide on a number of clusters.
+Upon initializing the model, we must pre-decide on the number of clusters.
 Having to do this in advance is a drawback of the model.

 Let’s choose k=2 (a.k.a.
 2 clusters) for this example.

 **STEP 1:** Randomly create centroids or points that are supposed to be the centers of the clusters (represented by purple).
-Note that they don’t need to be at the centers initially, they can be placed anywhere.
+They don’t need to be at the centers initially; they can be placed anywhere.